 Dandelions can cause allergic reactions when taken by mouth or applied to the skin of sensitive people.
 If you’re allergic to ragweed and related plants (daisies, chrysanthemums, marigolds), you’re likely to be allergic to dandelion.
 If you have allergies, be sure to check with your health care provider before taking dandelion.

-Dandelion might decrease how much antibiotic the body absorbs.
+Dandelion might decrease how much antibiotics the body absorbs.
 Taking dandelion along with antibiotics might decrease the effectiveness of some antibiotics.
 Some antibiotics that might interact with dandelion include ciprofloxacin, enoxacin, norfloxacin, sparfloxacin, trovafloxacin and grepafloxacin.

 Taking dandelion might decrease how well the body gets rid of lithium because of its diuretic properties.
 This could increase how much lithium is in the body and result in serious side effects.
 There is also potassium in some diuretic pills, so be careful when taking these “water pills” because you don’t want too much lithium or potassium in the body.